 Herbal Ingenuity is a buyer and wholesale supplier of botanicals, which are plants or plant parts – mostly gathered in the wild – used for their flavor, fragrance and medicinal or therapeutic properties.
 Herbal Ingenuity sells in bulk to manufacturers of various products, including dietary supplements, energy beverages, cosmetics and pet food, as well as culinary, homeopathic, equine, tobacco and wholesale distributors.
 It also sells to distillers, brewers and other companies.

-Of North Carolina’s 100 counties, Wilkes County ranks third in the production of poultry broilers, all cattle and beef cattle, fifth in the production of hay, and tenth in the production of poultry layers, making it the state’s seventh largest county in agriculture cash receipts totaling $282,547,548 (2017 data).
+Of North Carolina’s 100 counties, Wilkes County ranks second in the production of poultry broilers, third in the production of beef cattle, fourth in all cattle and milk cows, sixth in the production of hay, and tenth in the production of poultry layers, making it the state’s seventh largest county in agriculture cash receipts totaling $290,844,048 (2018 data).
 The agricultural impact on the county is around $551 million, making up 36 percent of the county’s GDP and providing 22 percent of the county’s jobs.
 With an abundant water supply from the Kerr Scott Reservoir, the 421 Expressway, and a rich history of entrepreneurial growth, it is well positioned as an experienced agricultural producer and processor.

-In 2017, Wilkes County produced 54,800,000 broilers, making it the third largest producer in the state.
+In 2018, Wilkes County produced 55,000,000 broilers, making it the second largest producer in the state.
 It ranks tenth in the state for poultry layer production.

-Wilkes County ranks third in the state for number of cattle with 39,500 heads of both beef and dairy cows.
+Wilkes County ranks fourth in the state for number of cattle with 32,500 heads of both beef and dairy cows.

 Innovation and Technology